Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 To elucidate the substrate's influence on the electronic and magnetic structure of DCA-Cu, we sample a broad selection of different substrates.
 We choose substrates with a range of work functions and lattice constants and a mixture of metals and gapped materials (Supplementary Table \ref*{tab:substrates}).
 For metals, we consider Ag(111), Cu(111), Au(111), and Al(111), which are structurally similar but have differing work functions.
 We consider graphite, which is a semimetal so has a much lower density of states and can be regarded as multi-layer graphene in this context.
 And we consider hexagonal boron nitride (hBN), a wide band gap insulator commonly used in 2D heterostructures with potential for electronic devices, on Cu(111), a common surface for growing hBN\cite{wang_recent_2017}.
 While not a comprehensive survey of all possible substrates, this selection represents a sufficient sample size for identifying the essential trends.

 We find that of the six substrates considered, only two retain local magnetic moments in DCA-Cu, as shown in Fig. \ref{fig:spin-density}.
-One of them is Ag(111), consistent with previous experiments\cite{kumar_manifestation_2021}.
+Our calculations indicate that these systems retain some degree of frustrated antiferromagnetic order between such local magnetic moments (albeit with some net magnetization resembling ferrimagnetism; see Supplementary Table \ref*{tab:spin-summary}).
+One of them is DCA-Cu on Ag(111), in which previous experiments\cite{kumar_manifestation_2021} showed direct evidence of local magnetic moments --- consistent with our calculations --- via the observation of the Kondo effect (i,e,, where such local magnetic moments are screened by the Ag(111) conduction electrons).
 The band structure of DCA-Cu on Ag(111) shows substantial distortion of the kagome bands, indicating non-negligible MOF-substrate coupling (Fig. \ref{fig:bands}b).
-In spite of this, magnetization of DCA orbitals persists on Ag(111) (Fig. \ref{fig:spin-density}e).
-The other substrate to retain magnetic moments is hBN on Cu(111).
-The kagome band structure does not exhibit any avoided crossings, behaving similarly to free-standing DCA-Cu (Fig. \ref{fig:bands}c, Supplementary Fig. \ref*{fig:dft-tb-comparison}b).
-Compared to free-standing DCA-Cu, the shifted Fermi level indicates that DCA-Cu receives electrons from the substrate, and also has local magnetic moments with greater magnitude (Fig. \ref{fig:spin-density}f).
+In spite of this, magnetization of DCA orbitals persists on Ag(111) (Fig. \ref{fig:spin-density}e) with stability comparable to free DCA-Cu at \SI{1.5}{\milli\eV} (Supplementary Table \ref*{tab:spin-summary}).
+It is important to note, however, that such magnetic order might not be realised experimentally on a metal such as Ag(111) due to the aforementioned Kondo screening, whose many-body physics are not captured by our DFT approach.